ConnorNusser/CustomDSPYListComp/README.md

 The primary components of our system are the following:

-1: An Array with custom ibjects called IpBucket
+1: An Array with custom objects called IpBucket

 2: IpBucket which has a few properties,